 Dar Al-Arkan faces competition from a number of local and national real estate developers.
-With respect to its Residential and Commercial Projects, Dar Al-Arkan targets the middle-income segment of the real estate market and its primary competitors have historically been small developers who develop projects containing between five and 20 units.
+With respect to its residential and commercial projects, Dar Al-Arkan targets the middle-income segment of the real estate market and its primary competitors have historically been small and medium-sized developers.
 However, the real estate sector in the Kingdom is developing and Dar Al-Arkan may face competition from other property developers who may have greater expertise and financial, technical and marketing resources than the smaller developers with which Dar Al-Arkan has competed historically and such property developers may have greater expertise and resources than Dar Al-Arkan.
 Dar Al-Arkan's competitors may lower their pricing or rental rates for properties which are comparable to those being sold or leased by Dar Al-Arkan, which may result in pressure on Dar Al-Arkan's pricing and rental rates.
 Such competition may affect Dar Al-Arkan's ability to sell land or completed properties at expected prices, if at all, or, in relation to investment properties, attract and retain tenants.
 Failure to compete effectively with such competitors could have a material adverse effect on Dar Al-Arkan's business, financial condition, cash flows and results of operations and may affect Dar Al-Arkan's ability to make the relevant payments under the Transaction Documents to which it is a party which are necessary in order for the Trustee to pay the amounts due under the Certificates.